jackbaty/blot-content/Pages/about.md

 <img src="/_img/jack-headshot-250.jpg" alt="Your host, Jack Baty" />
 </div>

-I have been a web developer, project manager, and partner at Fusionary Media from 1995 until we sold the company in 2020.
-I’m currently on a temporary sabbatical.
-If there’s anything you think I could do for you, let me know.
-I've been at this a long time.
-I'm good at process definition,  requirements, user experience, documentation, and product/project management.
+Web developer, project/product manager, and founding partner at Fusionary Media (1995-2020).
+I’m now looking for my next thing.
+I’m good at process, requirements, user experience, documentation, and product/project management.
+If there’s anything you think I could do for you, [hire me](/hire-me).
+I’ve been at this for a long time.
 I like to work with dev teams on whatever fascinates them.

-My favorite hobbies are photography and tinkering on the web.
+I love photography and tinkering on the web.

-💌 Reach out via **email**: [jack@baty.net](mailto:jack@baty.net)

-I maintain a **wiki** at [wiki.baty.net](https://wiki.baty.net)

-Photos are on [Flickr](https://flickr.com/photos/jbaty) and [Glass](https://glass.photo/jbaty)

-**Do not expect consistency**.
+* * *

+To connect with me, see [Hello](https://baty.net/hello)

+Here's what I’m doing [Now](https://baty.net/now)

 <br clear="all">

-This site is created with [Blot](https://blot.im).
-I edit posts in Emacs, mostly.
+This site is managed using [Blot](https://blot.im).
+I edit posts with Emacs, mostly.